-PSYC 305 - Research Methods in Psychology Every Year, Fall 3(3-0-2)
+PSYC 305 - Research Methods in Psychology

-An introduction to basic research methods in psychology, with an emphasis on the experimental approach.
+An introduction to basic research methods in psychology.
 Through lectures, exercises, and projects, students will acquire a working knowledge of research design, data collection and analysis, and be able to apply these to a broad range of research problems.
-The course takes a critical approach to the assumptions behind, uses of, and ethical implications for experimental research on human behavior.
+The course takes a critical approach to the assumptions behind, uses of, and ethical implications for research on human behavior.